jware-solutions/docker-big-data-cluster/README.md

 The `docker-compose.yml` file has the same structure than `toy-cluster.sh` script except for the use of volumes to preserve HDFS data.

+Only for the first time, you need to format the namenode information directory. **Do not execute this command when you are in production with valid data stored as you will lose all your data stored in the HDFS**:

+`docker container run -v hdfs_master_data_swarm:/home/hadoop/data/nameNode jwaresolutions/big-data-cluster:<tag> /usr/local/hadoop/bin/hadoop namenode -format`

+Then you can manage your toy cluster with the following commands:

 - To start the cluster run: `docker-compose up -d`
 - To stop the cluster run: `docker-compose down`